samjulien/blog/_posts/2018-05-03-creating-beautiful-apps-with-angular-material.md

 ## Angular Material Tutorial

 The idea of this is article is to teach you how to use Angular Material through a hands-on exercise.
-First, you will check the dependencies that you need in your computer to use and develop with Angular Material, then you will learn how to configure and use different components.
+First, you will check the dependencies that you need on your computer to use and develop with Angular Material, then you will learn how to configure and use different components.

 ### Setup the Environment for Angular